boblogdev/stargate_quiz/README.md

 * Brad Wright & Robert C Cooper for creating an awesome TV series.
 * Ricardo Matos, Callum Jones & Razvan Joitescu - for sharing input and their ideas.
 * My family for being extremely patient with me.
+* W3Schools -  their explanation of concepts helped me get this far.
+* MDN - the holy grail of documentation.

 ## My Final Thoughts